rly/PoGo-Raid-Organizer/README.md

 - Deletes inactive raid channels (default inactivity time: 2 hours), checking periodically (default: every 5 minutes).
 - Shortens Pokemon names and location names when forming the name of a new raid channel.

+## Add the bot to your Discord server

+- If you already have a Discord server, you can authorize the Bot to run on your server here: https://goo.gl/ottg3W

 ## Setup and Deploy

 - Currently this runs on a local node.js server.